NicholasTanWeiHong/backtrader-with-brent-futures/README.md

 ## Description

+This project sources historical data on Brent Crude Oil futures from [Quandl](https://www.quandl.com/data/CHRIS-Wiki-Continuous-Futures) and backtests several algorithmic trading strategies using the backtrader library.
+It currently ships with three strategies: ``SmaCrossoverStrategy``, ``RSIMeanReversionSystem`` and ``ThreeSoldiersAndCrows``, which were variously inspired by examples from the [backtrader documentation](https://www.backtrader.com/), [backtest-rookies.com](https://backtest-rookies.com/), as well as my own experiences in technical analysis.

 The current implementation of this project is separated into two main functionalities: ``visualize_bt.py`` and ``optimize_bt.py``.

 ### Backtest Visualization

-To run a simple analysis of a strategy, simply run:
+To perform a simple analysis of a strategy, simply run:

 ``python visualize_bt.py``

-This returns a terminal output of P & L generated over the stipulated timeframe alongside the packaged backtrader plot.
+This returns a terminal output of P&L generated over the stipulated timeframe alongside the packaged backtrader plot.

 ### Backtest Optimization